 (1) Amounts have been restated to reflect the 1997 acquisitions of Wilde Construction, Inc. and two related companies, and AIDCO, Inc. and one related company, which were accounted for as poolings of interest.
 See Note 2 of Notes to Consolidated Financial Statements.
-(2) Includes the results of Sintel from May 1, 1996.

-- (3) Income from continuing operations excludes a pro forma adjustment for income taxes related to companies which were S corporations and therefore not subject to corporate federal income taxes. - (4) Includes severance charge totalling \$13.4 million related to the Sintel labor agreement and \$4.0 million related to other charges.
+(3) Income from continuing operations excludes a pro forma adjustment for income taxes related to companies which were S corporations and therefore not subject to corporate federal income taxes.

+(4) Includes severance charges totalling \$13.4 million related to the Sintel labor agreement and \$4.0 million in other charges.